 Our Programs are sponsored in part through the Brevard County Board of County Commissioners Cultural Grant through the Brevard Cultural Alliance, The Margaret Heins Foundations and contributions from individuals, corporations, and organizations.

-Weather Conditions: Look at the weather forecast for the area before you visit.
-Check Business Status: Confirm that the business is operational on the day you plan to visit, considering public holidays and any reported closures.
+Weather Check: Check local weather conditions before visiting the business, especially if the area is prone to extreme weather.
+Operational Status: Confirm that the business is operational on the day you plan to visit, considering public holidays and any reported closures.